tituschewxj/tp/docs/UserGuide.md

 ### Name/Rename CS course : `setcrs`

-Names the course in question.
+Sets the course code in question.

-Format: `setcrs COURSE_NAME`
+Format: `setcrs COURSE_code`

 Duplicate course are not allowed.
 Courses are case-insensitive.